kyokley/CCTutorial/README.md

 Add a pip requirements file for any packages (including Django) that get added to the project.

+Please fix any WARNINGS issued by Django while working through the project.
+The tutorial will start with a few warnings that need to be corrected.
+Everything works so the warnings will not stop you from starting the project up, but should be resolved as part of this task.

 Pay attention to the general rules of pep8 when coding.
 At CouponCabin we do not enforce rule for maximum line length: https://www.python.org/dev/peps/pep-0008/#id19 but we try to heed other pep8 rules where possible.